-Community-Engaged Research Partnership Award
+ARCC Dr. Virginia Bishop Community-Academic Research Partnership Award

 The Alliance for Research in Chicagoland Communities established the Community-Engaged Research Partnership Award to recognize to recognize exemplary partnerships that use a community-engaged research approach to impact the health of their community.
+In 2002, the award was renamed to honor the leadership and partnerships of the late Dr. Virginia Bishop.
+Dr. “Gini” Bishop, who passed away in February 2020, co-founded ARCC and served as ARCC’s co-director from 2007 – 2010.

 This award acknowledges the efforts of the BE-LUNG Initiative: Building Capacity for a Community-Based Research Partnership to Optimize Physical Activity in Lung Cancer Survivors, an intervention to increase physical activity among lung cancer survivors in Chicago.
 This exemplary partnership between Gilda's Club Chicago, (led by Kathleen Boss, director of special initiatives) a community organization that supports individuals and their families and friends whose lives have been impacted by cancer, and Shirley Ryan AbilityLab (led by Prakash S. Jayabalan, MD, PhD).
 The partnership also included the Robert H. Lurie Comprehensive Cancer Center of Northwestern University (led by Victoria Villaflor, MD).